 The sleeping habits of horses are somewhat different than humans.
-Most human sleep is usually a long stretch of about eight hours in a 24-hour day.
+Most human sleep is usually a long stretch – about eight hours in a 24-hour day.
 Horses rest for short periods during the day more frequently.
-They are not strictly nocturnal, and they are not diurnal, like most humans.
+They are not strictly nocturnal or diurnal, like most humans.
 Horse’s sleeping patterns change depending on their age.

 Foals lie down for frequent naps and spend about half of their day sleeping until they are about three months old.
 As the foal gets older, the frequency of the naps becomes less, and they are more likely to stand rather than lie down.
 The weather can make a big impact on how a horse sleeps.